 The Company's Board of Directors takes an active role in overseeing the Company's human capital management strategy, including its diversity and inclusion efforts.
 The Chief Human Resources Officer and other senior executives present to the Board regularly on human capital management matters, including the progress the Company has made over time.
-Additionally, pursuant to its charter, the Nominating and Governance Committee of the Board meets regularly with senior management, including the Chief Executive Officer, the Chief Human Resources Officer and the Chief Diversity and Inclusion Officer, to review and discuss the Company's strategies to encourage diversity and inclusion within the Company.
-Pursuant to its charter, the Company's general compensation philosophy and objectives.
+Additionally, pursuant to its charter, the Nominating and Governance Committee of the Board meets regularly with senior management, including the Chief Executive Officer and the Chief Human Resources Officer, to review and discuss the Company's strategies to encourage diversity and inclusion within the Company.
+Pursuant to its charter, the Compensation Committee of the Board, which is advised by an independent compensation consultant, reviews and approves the Company's general compensation philosophy and objectives.
 In addition, the Compensation Committee meets with senior management on a regular basis to discuss the Company's practices designed to help ensure equitable pay across the organization.